-The comparative full-year 2001 figures for the Econometric Society and the American Economic Association are displayed in Table II.
-(For the membership category these figures include regular, student, free, and life members for both the ES and AEA).
-The "E/A" ratio for members in 2001 of 0.206 was higher than the 0.197 ratio observed in 1990-99, indicating that the AEA has experienced a somewhat more rapid decline in membership than the ES.
-The "E/A" ratio for institutions of 0.488 was substantially below the 1999 and 2000 figures but still was above the 0.475 average of the years 1990-99.
-Thus the slippage of both members and institutions for the ES is slightly slower than that of the AEA in the past year compared to the decade of the 1990's.
+The comparative full-year 2003 figures for the Econometric Society and the American Economic Association are displayed in Table II.
+(For the membership category these figures include regular, student, free, and life members for both the ES and AEA.)
+The "E/A" ratio for members in 2002 of 0.212 was the highest in the history of the series, indicating that the AEA has experienced a somewhat more rapid decline in membership than the ES.
+The jump in ES membership in the first six months of 2003 suggests that this ratio will hit another record in 2003.
+The "E/A" ratio for institutions of 0.485 in 2002 was substantially below the 1999 and 2000 figures but still was above the 0.475 average of the years 1990-99.
+Thus the slippage of both members and institutions for the ES was slower than that of the AEA during 1990-2000 but more rapid in 2001 and 2002, presumably a reflection of the much faster increase in ES rates for OECD libraries.

-$\label{eq:table_interpolation} \text{TABLE I}$ Members and Institutions by Year
+TABLE I Members and Institutions by Year